elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 gem "capybara-playwright-driver"
 ```

 Add playwright installation to you `bin` scripts.
+This will keep the Playwright installation
+via yarn in sync with the version the gem requires.

 ```rb
 # bin/setup